yasufum/spp-runner/README.md

   1. vhost VM
   1. working dir

-The last one is for a working directory in which you manage VMs.
+The last one is for a working directory to manage VMs.
-You need more than one working window if you use two or more VMs.

-The number of windows of ring and vhost VMs depends on how many you run VMs.
-For instance, three windows of ring VMs are opened if you run three ring VMs.

-Details are refered with help.
+Refer help and `How to use` section for details..

   ```sh
   $ ./wakeup.py -h